SCOPE OF THIS CHAPTER

 - Where an early CPC is thought to be needed, whilst the case is still held within the Assessment Team, it is that team's responsibility to convene and prepare for the meeting.
 Liaison should occur with the receiving Child & Family Team who will be invited to attend the meeting.
 The transfer point for the case will be immediately subsequent to the CPC;

 - When the assessment indicates that Care Proceedings are necessary, this would ordinarily be a task undertaken by the Child & Family Team.
 The exception to this may be when a case has only come to the attention of the Assessment Team very late in the pregnancy.
-In this circumstance, if it becomes clear during the work of the Assessment Team that Care Proceedings are necessary, the Assessment Team would initiate these, following the processes and undertaking tasks that are outlined within the procedure document Protocol for the Transfer of Work.
+In this circumstance, if it becomes clear during the work of the Assessment Team that Care Proceedings are necessary, the Assessment Team would initiate these, following the processes and undertaking tasks that are outlined within the procedure document Procedure for Transfer of Cases in Children's Social Care.

 2. Where Concerns are Identified Regarding an Unborn Child and there is on-going Social Work Involvement from Children's Social Care from Part of the Service other than a Child and Family Team